hgsigner/gonumbers/README.md

 #GoNumbers

 GoNumbers is an implementation of numbers helpers for Go-lang.
+This project is inspired by the ruby library ActiveSupport::NumberHelper.

 ##Intalling: